Q.Where is LCAS located and what are the hours of operation?

 The Shelter staff maintains our shelter facility where all of our animals are kept and where the public can come to drop off animals or adopt a new pet.
 We also work with local and out of state rescues in order to try to find homes for the animals in our shelter.

 Q.What do I do if I get attacked or bitten by an animal?

 Please contact the Lee County Sheriff's Office immediately if you are bitten by any animal at 919-775-5531 to report the bite and try to locate the owner of the animal if possible.
 Then seek medical attention if the skin has been broken.

 Q.Do we provide any medical treatment for the animals at our shelter?

 We do not have a vet on staff or on retainer so we are unable to provide any medical treatment for sick or injured animals.
-Because we operate on a limited budget, we are also unable to provide any vaccinations to the animals at the shelter.
-When an animal comes into the shelter sick or injured, it is humanely euthanized once we hold it for the allotted time period.
-If the animal that comes in is severely injured, it may need to be humanely euthanized immediately for the sake of the animal so that it does not suffer.
+We operate on a limited budget, we are also unable to provide any vaccinations to the animals at the shelter, except for the rabies vaccination.
+This vaccination is provided for $10.00 to pets adopted or rescured from our facility.
+If the animal that comes in is severely injured or sick, it may need to be humanely euthanized immediately for the sake of the animal so that it does not suffer.